Not in a mood for reading? Worry not!

 It gives you freedom.

-What almost each React.js development company brings out as the main advantage is that there’s no more need for using a particular library just because you have to – Create React App gives you a possibility to choose whatever routing library you want.
+What almost each React.js development company brings out as the main advantage is that there’s no more need for using a particular library – Create React App gives you the possibility to choose whatever routing library you want.
 Also, if you want to use, let’s say, TypeScript, it’s possible thanks to templates.

 Support for rendering on the client side.

 Because of client-side rendering, deployment becomes easy because such apps are easier to work with.
 What’s great that you can use any hosting, i.e. Amazon S3.

 Disadvantages of Create-React-App

 It’s not easy to customise.

 Customisation means additional effort because there is no built-in way to do that.
 If you are thinking about modifying configuration of Webpack, you need a third-party tool like craco or eject.
 However, there is a cost of such a solution – at the moment of ejection, you lose the future support.

 If you want something out-of-the-box, something that CRA doesn’t support by default, well, it gets messy.
 Lack of necessity to configure Babel and Webpack is a reason that’s easy to get started, but on the other hand, developers don’t know how to use these tools.
 Therefore, it complicates customization.